majidghassemi/JaySAS/README.md

 ## Data structures and Algorithms Implementation in ``JS ``

-In this repository, we cover data structures and algorithms with JS
+In this repository, i am covering data structures and algorithms with JS

 > *" Not all roots are buried down in the ground some are at the top of the tree "*